 6. Seek professional help

 When feelings of depression begin to take hold, it’s imperative to seek the necessary help sooner rather than later.
 Of course, you can turn to friends and family to share your feelings and vent.
 However, they may not be equipped to help you.
-Depression is a serious mental health issue that needs to be treated the right way, lest it turns clinical and pushes down a rabbit hole that is hard to bounce back from.
+Depression is a serious mental health issue that needs to be treated the right way, lest it turns clinical and pushes you down a rabbit hole that is hard to bounce back from.

 - Codependency and infidelity are two major reasons why your marriage is depressing you